 Through our materials science capabilities, our innovation and development processes and our people resources, we find solutions for the toughest projects.
 Whether your application requires LSR, another compatible material, a turnkey multi-shot part with million-dollar tooling, a complex overmolding, or a system-critical part for a wearable diabetes application, we have the resources and deep bench of expertise to deliver your toughest projects.

-Trelleborg is a world leader in engineered polymer solutions that protect essential applications in demanding environments.
+Trelleborg is a world leader in engineered polymer solutions that seal, damp and protect critical applications in demanding environments.
 Its innovative solutions accelerate performance for customers in a sustainable way.